lywangj/Algorithms/README.md

 #
 <h3 id="sliding-windows"> Chapter 01.
 Sliding Window </h3>
-A sliding window pattern will solve this problem in an more effecient way, <em>time complexity O(n)</em> - n as the size of the given array.
+A sliding window pattern will solve this problem in an more effecient way, <strong>time complexity O(n)</strong> - n as the size of the given array.
 Compared with this, a basic brute force solution will be with time complexity O(n*k) - k as the number of the targeted elements.

 - Exercise: [Longest Substring without Repeating Characters](01_slidingWindow/)